ansys/pyconverter-xml2py/doc/source/contributing/index.rst

       python -m pip install .[doc]
       .\doc\make.bat html

-Once the documentation is built, you can open it as follow.
+Once the documentation is built, you can open it as follows.

 .. tab-set::